albertcthomas/albertcthomas.github.io/content/blog/debugging_ssl_certificate_error.md

 date = 2025-03-03
 +++

 This post is a follow-up to my previous one on [python development behind a proxy server](../python_development_behind_proxies), which I recommend reading first.
 In that post, I explain how to use `REQUESTS_CA_BUNDLE` to specify the location of the SSL certificate bundle for `pip` and `conda`.
-However, this applies specifically to the `requests` python library, which both `conda` and `pip` rely on internally—**but not everything Python does**.
+However, this applies specifically to the `requests` python library, which both `conda` and `pip` rely on internally **but not everything Python does**.

 Recently, while working with [`autogluon`](https://auto.gluon.ai/dev/index.html), I wanted to try the multimodal configuration on a tabular dataset containing text columns.
 When running it, I encountered the following SSL error:
 ```bash